How To Apply - Post Masters Certificate

 Syracuse, NY 13210

-Official transcripts delivered electronically should be send to email@example.com.
+Official transcripts delivered electronically should be sent to email@example.com.

 * Note: If your college transcripts are not in English, or are not in the same grading system as the United States, you will need to get a translation and a course-by-course educational credential evaluation completed by an approved agency.
 While we are most familiar with World Education Services (WES), we will accept any evaluation service that is accredited by the National Association of Credential Evaluation Services.

 * Note: If you have completed an associate degree or higher, you will not need to send a high school transcript